87% of the companies who run account-based marketing initiatives say they outperform other marketing campaigns in delivering ROI

 Next, create another segment from the target market accounts list you made in step one.
 This time, include companies that are aligned with your ICP and, unlike your first list, are ready to buy in this segment.
 You can call it target accounts.

-Because this segment is ready to make a purchasing decision, you’ll want to actively nurture the accounts within it by creating hyper-personalized content and proactively working on relationship building.
+Since this segment is ready to buy, actively nurture these accounts with highly personalized content and focused relationship building.

 Step 3: Create a segment of priority accounts from your target accounts segment